benleong94/Sudoku-Solver-Python/MVP/ProjectMangement.md

 *If standup meetings were used, then include a Jira link, and discuss their effectiveness.*

 Overall, we have managed to assimilate well and work together in a team effectviely.

-Overall, we have managed to assimilate well and work together in a team effectviely.
 We keep track of our progress on a weekly basis mostly.
 We are all full-time working adults with other personal and family commitments.
 We had to learn how to manage our time effectively